dshin25k/projds/README.md

 -   There will be multiple users.

 -   Users will be added from the backend.
+(There will be no frontend UI for user registration.)

 -   All the user information will be stored in the database.

 ### Writing & Reading

--   All the posts will be stored in the database under each username.
+-   All the posts will be stored in the database table under each username.

--   A post will be dynamically fetched from the database to be displayed on a web page.
+-   When reading a post, the contents will be dynamically fetched from the database to be displayed on a web page.
+(The page will be a fixed HTML template and only the contents will be dynamically rendered.)

+-   Reading a post will not require authentication.

--   Writing a post will be done from the frontend.
+-   Writing a post will be done from the frontend and the content will be sent to the database.
+(There will be a frontend UI for writing a post.)

 -   Writing a post will require username and password to access the database.

--   Reading a post will not require authentication.

 ### Images